zopefoundation/zopetoolkit/source/process/releasing-software.rst

 When releasing software, the following steps should be taken:

 1. Make sure all automated tests of the package pass.
+If the package is tracking bugs on launchpad, make sure there are no release critical bugs for that release.

 2. Fill in the release date in ``CHANGES.txt``.
 Make sure the changelog is complete.